 This team has developed an easy, inexpensive, and truly authoritative method for testing alleged anthropodermic books to see if they’re of human origin.
 The goal is to create a census for the alleged anthropodermic books of the world and test as many as possible to learn the historical truths behind the innuendo.
 To learn more, visit The Anthropodermic Books Project website.

-Megan Rosenbloom’s book about the history and ethics surrounding this practice, Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin, will publish with Farrar, Straus & Giroux in 2019.
+Megan Rosenbloom’s book about the history and ethics surrounding this practice, Dark Archives: A Librarian’s Investigation into the Science and History of Books Bound in Human Skin, will publish with Farrar, Straus & Giroux.